sakshi1799/MCQ-Generation/README.md

 #### **ALEART** This repo could't have glov6B.300d.txt.
-#  Question Generation
-This project was originally intended for an AI course at Sofia University.
-During it's execution, I was constraint on time and couldn't implement all the ideas I had, but I plan to continue working on it.

 ## General idea
 The idea is to generate multiple choice answers from text, by splitting this complex problem to simpler steps: